viamrobotics/docs/docs/tutorials/slam-cartographer.md

 {{% /tab %}}
 {{< /tabs >}}

-Connect the Rplidar into your machine.
-Add it as a modular component to your configuration on the [Viam app](https://app.viam.com/).
+Connect the Rplidar to your machine by adding it as a modular component to your configuration in the [Viam app](https://app.viam.com/).
-Go to your robot's page on the [Viam app](https://app.viam.com/).
+To do this, go to your robot's page on the [Viam app](https://app.viam.com/).
 In the **CONFIG** tab, click on "Raw JSON" and copy/paste the following configuration:

 {{< tabs >}}
 {{% tab name="macOS" %}}